 "Gross" - Exclusive of deductions; total "Proceeds" - The amount of money derived from a commercial or fund-raising venture; yield "Way" - A manner of doing something "Means" - A method, course of action, or instrument by which an act can be accomplished or some end achieved.

-"Transmission" - The act or process of transmitting; The state of being transmitted; Something transmitted, as a voice or message "Transmit" - Electronics: To send (a signal) as by wire or radio Substituting the definitions in the Second College Edition of the American Heritage Dictionary for terms found in Sections 12-36-910(B)(3) and 12-36-1310(B)(3), the literal meaning becomes - the total amount of money derived, exclusive of deductions, from a commercial venture and accruing or proceeding from charges for the manner, method or instruments for sending a signal of the voice or of messages is subject to the sales and use tax.
-See SC Revenue Ruling #89-14.
+"Transmission" - The act or process of transmitting; The state of being transmitted; Something transmitted, as a voice or message

+"Transmit" - Electronics: To send (a signal) as by wire or radio

+Substituting the definitions in the Second College Edition of the American Heritage Dictionary for terms found in Sections 12-36-910(B)(3) and 12-36-1310(B)(3), the literal meaning becomes - the total amount of money derived, exclusive of deductions, from a commercial venture and accruing or proceeding from charges for the manner, method or instruments for sending a signal of the voice or of messages is subject to the sales and use tax.
+See SC Revenue Ruling #89-14 and SC Revenue Ruling #04-15.

 Furthermore, the definition of tangible personal property, as defined in Code Section 12-36-60, includes services and intangibles "the sale or use of which is subject to tax under [Chapter 36]," such as "communications."
 The Second College Edition of the American Heritage Dictionary defines "communication," in part, as "[t]he exchange of thoughts, messages or information, as by speech, signals or writing."
 "Communications" is defined, in part, as, "a means of communicating esp.: a system of sending and receiving messages, such as mail, telephone and television."
 As with the above definitions, the Department has long used the definition found in the Second College Edition of the American Heritage Dictionary for the term "communications."

 Based on the above discussion, it is the Department's position that charges for the ways or means of communication include charges for access to, or use of, a communication system (the manner, method or instruments for sending or receiving a signal of the voice or of messages), whether this charge is based on a fee per a specific time period or per transmission.
 This is further supported by the definition of the terms "sale" and "purchase," which are defined in Code Section 12-36-100 to include "a license to use or consume."

-The Department of Revenue has taxed communication services such as telephone services, paging services, answering services, cable television services, satellite programming services, fax transmission services, voice mail messaging services, e-mail services, and database access transmission services (on-line information services), such as legal research services, credit reporting/research services, and charges to access an individual website.
+The Department of Revenue has taxed communication services such as telephone services, paging services, answering services, cable television services, satellite programming services (includes, but is not limited to, emergency communication services and television, radio, music or other programming services), fax transmission services, voice mail messaging services, e-mail services, and database access transmission services (on-line information services), such as legal research services, credit reporting/research services, and charges to access an individual website.

 In SC Revenue Ruling #89-14, the Department defined several of these services as follows: